osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/collection-access-rights.md

 <a id="opIdCollectionAccessRights_List Data Views Access Rights"></a>

-Get access rights to the data views collection for the calling user or client<br/>
+Gets the access rights to the data views collection for the calling user or client<br/>

 ### Request
 ```text